abstractmagicalwand/spellbook/nodejs/stream.md

 `finish` for Writable stream. `end` for Readable stream.
 They have different name because Duplex stream are Readable and Writable.

+## Duplex

+net.Socket instances are Duplex streams whose Readable side allows consumption of data received from the socket and whose Writable side allows writing data to the socket.
+Because data may be written to the socket at a faster or slower rate than data is received, it is important for each side to operate (and buffer) independently of the other.

 ## API for Stream Implementers